tringler/deduplicate-outlook-contacts/README.md

 `deduplicate-contacts.ps1 -sourceFile .\contacts.csv -destinationFile .\deduppedContacts.csv`

 ## TBD
 Currently there is no merging of contacts.
-If multiple version of a contact is found the script print out a warning.
+If multiple versions of a contact is found the script print out a warning.